 Sculpture has an important place in local history, too.
 Sculptors have long been drawn to Cody, situated just an hour beyond the East Entrance to Yellowstone National Park.
 The region’s scenic beauty, cultural heritage, and relative remoteness have attracted artists of international renown.
 Today, contemporary sculptors are creating compelling works of art that expand and explode familiar definitions of western American art.

-Attendees of the symposium can expect to:
+Attendees of the symposium:

 We gratefully acknowledge funding received from the Peters Family Art Foundation, Bill and Robin Weiss, Carlene Lebous and Harris Haston, Hope and Edward Connors, and the Proctor Collection Endowment Fund.
 Thank you for supporting the Whitney’s mission of advancing scholarship on the art of the American West.